 What usually happens is that if you enforce your LATE FEE policy even just once, you usually will not have to address the issue again.
 If you do, you might consider releasing the client.

 Another method for getting payments submitted on time might be to offer multiple methods of payment.
-Aside from checks and cash payment consider accepting credit cards or auto-payments.
+Aside from checks and cash payments maybe you should consider accepting credit cards or auto-payments.
 Check out this video to see if this might work for your business.

 A LATE EMPLOYEE

 I once had an assistant that was late just about every day.
 She did this for the better part of the seven years that she worked for me.
-I was way too passive about it and it wound up being a bad habit.
+I was way too nonconfrontational back then and too passive about it.
+This wound up being a bad habit.

 Get It Right From The Start